mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 As always I'll have a section like this that honestly says what doesn't work well and what I would have done with more time.

-*   Clearly this would have benefitted from more machine learning knowledge.
+*   Clearly this would have benefited from more machine learning knowledge.
     What would have been a good approach for this problem?
 *   I've been thinking a bit about memory management of replicated data on the cluster.
 In this exercise we specifically replicated out the test data.